open-contracting/standard-development-handbook/docs/standard/technical/deployment.md

 ## Build and deploy

-### 1. Build on Travis
+### 1. Build on continuous integration

-[Merging the development branch onto the live branch](#merge-the-development-branch) will trigger a [build](build) on Travis.
-For changes to the theme, hit rebuild on the previous build of the live branch.
+[Merging the development branch onto the live branch](#merge-the-development-branch) will trigger a [build](build).
+For changes to the theme, rebuild the previous build of the live branch.

-Travis copies the built documentation to the staging server.
+The built documentation is copied to the staging server.
 You can preview the documentation.
 For example, for OCDS 1.1,
 <http://staging.standard.open-contracting.org/1.1/en/> is the staging version for <https://standard.open-contracting.org/1.1/en/>.

 ### 2. Release the documentation